-A series of Dark Matter Day events will be held worldwide on and around October 31, 2017, to focus on the latest efforts in this historic hunt for the unknown, and you can take part of the Dark Matter Day celebration and discussions.
+A series of Dark Matter Day events were held worldwide on and around October 31, 2017, to focus on the latest efforts in this historic hunt for the unknown.
+We are now planning Dark Matter Day 2018, to be held on and around October 31, 2018.
+Watch this site to learn how you can take part in the Dark Matter Day 2018 celebration and discussions.

 Want to plan a Dark Matter Day event in your community?

 Check out this Dark Matter Day Event Starter Kit to help you plan a local event.
 Need more help?
 Send an email to: firstname.lastname@example.org or contact a regional Dark Matter Day contact person below.